 It’s easy to overdo this step and pack the glue in there but this is the wrong way to go about things.
 You want enough glue to ensure a robust fit but not too much that the glue will squeeze into the edges of the neck cavity getting in between your neck and body.
 This will have a small impact on your tone and sustain, wood on wood is what you are going for.

-Ideally you just want to apply glue to the back of the neck .
-You should use as little as possible but enough to ensure a strong join.
+Ideally, you just want to apply glue to the back of the neck.
+You should use as little as possible but enough to ensure a strong joint.
 Typically a good set in neck will actually be stronger than a bolt-in.
 There are a number of adhesives you can use, Titebond is generally accepted as one of the best to use.

 Clamping, protect the body and don’t over tighten